themejuice/tj/README.md

     - tar -zcvf dist.tar.gz .
 ```

-Each command sequence is run within a single execution, with all `%args%`/`%argN%` being replaced by the passed command.
+Each list of commands is run within a single execution, with all `%args%`/`%argN%` being replaced with the corresponding argument index, when available.
 Here's a few example scenarios:
 ```bash
 # Will contain all arguments stitched together by a space
 cmd1 %args%